godotengine/godot-docs/classes/class_vehiclewheel.rst

 | *Getter* | is_used_as_traction()      |
 +----------+----------------------------+

-If ``true`` this wheel transfers engine force to the ground to propel the vehicle forward.
+If ``true``, this wheel transfers engine force to the ground to propel the vehicle forward.

 .. _class_VehicleWheel_property_wheel_friction_slip: